 Grafting the bone in the extraction sockets after tooth removal or tooth loss could help in preserving the bone that will be needed for implant placement.
 There are also surgical techniques that are used in regenerating a lost bone so that the implant can have the necessary bone substance to anchor it.

 The bone has to be stimulated to stay healthy.
-Since the dental implants fuse into the bone, they usually stabilise it and prevent much bone loss.
+Since the dental implants fuse into the bone, they usually stabilize it and prevent much bone loss.
 Reabsorption is an inevitable and normal process whereby the bone is lost if it is no longer connected or supported by the teeth.
 The dental implants always preserve and stops further bone loss.

 How and Who Places the Dental Implants